asifbacchus/fail2banUFW/README.md

 ### UFW port probing

-This is probably the what you are really looking for in this entire set-up.
+This is probably the part you are really looking for in this entire set-up.
 We will create a custom jail that monitors UFW's logs for any mention of *[UFW BLOCK]* and then proceeds to ban those systems attempting to connect to blocked ports as per your timeframe settings.
 I've commented the ufw-probe file but